Bactrocera dorsalis: Interactions with humans

-Human activities are partially responsible for causing the spread of the species from one region to another.
+Human activities are mainly responsible for causing the spread of the species from one region to another.
 The primary risk comes from import of fruit that may contain larvae, either in passenger cargo, or through the smuggling of fruit in passenger baggage or mail.
 In New Zealand, researchers recorded 7-33 interceptions of fruit flies per year in cargo.
 Researchers also recorded an additional 10-28 interceptions in passenger baggage.

 Agricultural pest

 B. dorsalis is not only a highly invasive species, accidentally introduced to Hawaii from Taiwan during the 1940s in World War II, but also very destructive to crop yield for farmers of various fruits, vegetables, and nuts across the world.
 The larval stage of the life cycle is the most damaging to fruits because of larval feeding on the soft flesh of fruits.
 After ovipositing occurs by a female fly, the larvae develop under the skin of the fruit or soft tissues of the plant and begin to feed on the fruit or plant's flesh.
 Once feeding occurs, other microorganisms can invade the site of larval feeding and cause the fruit to decay faster.
 Although ripe fruits are believed to be preferred for ovipositing, unripe fruits have served as hosts for eggs as well.